Kellie Castle: Recent history

 Methven Erskine the 10th Earl of Kellie died in 1829 to be succeeded by John Francis Miller Erskine as 11th Earl of Kellie.
 The castle was abandoned by Erskine and cleared of its contents at a muckle roup (public auction) in 1830.
 John Francis Miller Erskine was confirmed as 26th Earl of Mar in 1835 and the Earldom of Kellie was united with the Earldom of Mar.
 The property then seems to have fallen to James Maitland Hog of Newliston (thereafter titled "of Newliston and Kellie") but Hog made little use of the estate, and the castle lay abandoned for many years.
 In 1878 it was rented from the Earl of Mar and Kellie by James Lorimer, Regius Professor of Public Law at Edinburgh University, and father to Sir Robert Lorimer, the renowned Scottish architect.
 The Lorimer family set about restoring the castle for use as a holiday retreat, but it soon became the family home.
 Robert Lorimer was instrumental in much of the restoration work, restoring magnificent plaster ceilings, painted panelling and furniture.

 There are examples of Robert Lorimer’s work as an architect across the world.
 At Kellie we have the doocot and garden house as well as the restoration of the garden with his sister Caroline-Louise.
 The Kellie Castle survey drawing (1887) featured at Kellie, illustrates his draftsmanship.
 Close to Kellie is the renovation and extension of Lundie Cottage (1902) in Arncroach.
 The interesting dormer windows can be seen from the roadway, opposite the church, as you drive west into the village.

-Following the death of the professor the tenancy was taken by his wife Hannah in 1890.
+Following the death of James Lorimer the tenancy was taken by his wife Hannah in 1890.
 Robert Lorimer began the first of his alterations in 1900: building a doocot and garden house.

 On the death of Hannah in 1916 the tenancy was taken over by their son, John Henry Lorimer the famous Scottish painter.
 Robert then began work on restoring the main house, this previously having been resisted by Hannah.

 Upon John's death in 1936, the tenancy lapsed and the house was cleared and the castle once again became vacant.
 In 1936 Sir Robert's son, the sculptor Hew Lorimer and his wife Mary, renewed the Lorimer tenancy.
 Hew and Mary Lorimer purchased the castle in 1948 and it remained in his ownership until 1970.
 Between 1970 and 1990 Hew continued to live in part of the castle and used the stable block as his studio.